synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 | Replica DB Data | Core (w/ On-Cluster Database) | Database volume for replica database |
 | Replica DB Backup | Core (w/ On-Cluster Database) | Database volume for replica database backups |

+### Core Internet Access Requirements

+Software Risk Manager uses internet access in the background for some activities, such as keeping tool data up-to-date and periodically checking for a new Software Risk Manager release.

+Software Risk Manager does not require internet access; however, internet access is highly recommended to ensure full functionality.

+To disable background internet access by Software Risk Manager, [customize your Software Risk Manager deployment](#customizing-software-risk-manager-props) by setting `codedx.offline-mode = true`.
+The default is false.
+Note that this will not disable any internet access that may occur due to user action or configuration settings, such as Tool Connector, Git, or Issue Tracker configurations.

+When internet access is enabled, Software Risk Manager will perform the following actions:

+- Update notifications - Software Risk Manager will periodically check for newer versions and display an update notification when one is available.
+- Dependency-Check updates - Dependency-Check will periodically download updates from the National Vulnerability Database, the Retire.js repository, or reach out to Maven Central while scanning Java dependencies (this aids in the dependency identification process, to cut down on both false positive and false negative results).
+- If Software Risk Manager is in offline mode, this may lead to lower quality results when running Dependency-Check as a bundled tool.
+- Secure Code Warrior - Unless noted elsewhere, Software Risk Manager will reach out to any URLs belonging to the securecodewarrior.com domain.

 ## Scan Farm Feature Requirements

 This section covers the requirements you must satisfy with the external dependencies you provide for the database, cache, and object storage layers.